There are many differences between private security and local police when it comes to securing private property.

 - The police cannot stop anyone to ask if they live on property, what they are doing, etc. This is a violation of a person’s Constitutional Rights which could open the police or property owner up for a civil suit.
 The police are not allowed to speak to anyone unless they have a reasonable suspicion that a crime may be afoot.
 Further, they must be able to articulate this suspicion in clear language.
 Private security can interact with anyone at any time.
 Because they do not represent the Government and the Constitution does not apply to private security.

 - There are also civil law issues.
 Police work in the “criminal realm”.
 They are not allowed to become involved in civil matters.
 Property owner rights, lease agreements and other such issues are civil matters.
 The police have no knowledge or responsibility in these areas.
 Private security firms do.
 Private security operates in both the civil and criminal realm.
 This is also another area that confuses police… Security officers can move freely between civil and criminal matters.

 - The District of Columbia Court of Appeals has ruled – “it is not the duty of the police to protect the individual citizen…” Warren v.
 District of Columbia, 444 A.2d 1 (D.C.
 App.
 1981).
 Private security can and will protect all persons on the property of the client.
 Private security have a contractual obligation to the client.
 Police have a great deal of immunity against taking any action under the “public duty doctrine.”
 Police are not obligated to act on any citizens’ behalf.

 One of the major differences between private security contractors and police is the right to detain individuals.
 While police can arrest or detain persons on private property provided there is probable cause for such detainment, private security agents only have the arrest or detainment right’s of any other private citizen.
 This means private security agents can only make a citizen’s arrest.
-In Massachusetts, this basically means that a person can only be legally detained by another private citizen if they are committing a felony.
+In Massachusetts, this basically means that a person can only be legally detained by another private citizen if they are in the process of committing, or are observed committing a felony.